-Keep in mind that fennecs are capable of digging deep holes and can easily tunnel out of your yard within a very brief period of time.
+Keep in mind that fennecs are capable of digging deep holes and can easily tunnel out of your yard within a very brief period.
 They are also agile climbers and capable of a quick escape over the top of most fences.
 To prevent escape you may want to keep your fennec on a harness and leash while unsupervised.

-Fennecs are a desert animal and as such need to be kept warm.
+Fennecs are desert animals and as such need to be kept warm.
 They should only be kept outdoors in areas that do not go below 68 degrees Fahrenheit.

-When your fennec is released from the cage, you will need to tolerate quick bursts of energy and allow your pet to run and jump around your house to expend their pent-up energy.
+When your fennec is released from the cage, you will need to tolerate quick bursts of energy and allow your pet to run and jump around your house to expend its pent-up energy.

 In some cases, with a lot of positive reinforcement training and encouragement fennecs can be taught to use a litter box.
-Because they have a tendency to dig you may want to use a covered box.
+Because they tend to dig you may want to use a covered box.

 Food & Water

 In the wild, fennecs eat a varied diet of meat and plants, including fruit, insects, rodents, and birds.
 Most pet owners feed their fennecs a mix of cat food, dog food, vegetables, and fruit.

 Fennec foxes require an adequate amount of taurine, an amino acid that’s essential for many metabolic processes in the body.
 Consult your veterinarian on the right quantity and variety of food for your fennec pet.